 EFFECTIVENESS MONITORING COMMITTEE PROGRAM SUMMARY

-The Effectiveness Monitoring Committee (EMC) is an advisory body to the State Board of Forestry and Fire Protection (Board), intended to fund robust scientific research aimed at testing the efficacy of the California Forest Practice Rules (FPRs) and other natural resource protection statutes, laws, codes, and associated regulations.
-The EMC creates an active feedback loop to policymakers, managers, agencies, and the public by facilitating the transfer of research results to inform policy by working with Project Investigators to produce white papers, publish scientific reports and journal articles, and present policy implications to the Board for consideration.
-The FPRs and related policies and regulations address a variety of natural resource issues including, but not limited to, watershed science, wildlife concerns, and wildfire hazard.
+The Effectiveness Monitoring Committee (EMC) is an advisory body to the State Board of Forestry and Fire Protection (Board) The EMC funds robust scientific research testing the efficacy of the California Forest Practice Rules (FPRs) and other natural resource protection statutes, laws, codes, and related regulations (collectively, ‘FPRs and related regulations’).
+The EMC creates an active feedback loop by facilitating the transfer of research results to inform policy by working with Principal Investigators (PIs) to produce white papers, publish scientific reports and journal articles, and present policy implications to the Board for consideration.
+The FPRs and related regulations address a variety of natural resource issues including, but not limited to, watershed science, wildlife concerns, and wildfire hazard.
 As a result, projects funded by the EMC span a wide array of topics and approaches but are generally focused on timberlands and rangelands in California, consistent with the Board’s jurisdiction.

 The EMC is seeking project proposals that: